-Commentary: It would have been nice to have heard just one media elite say that the Arab Uprising is more akin to the Russian Revolution than the American Revolution.
+Commentary: It would have been nice to have heard just one media elite say that U.S. support for Arab Uprising is wrongheaded and more akin to the Russian Revolution than the American Revolution.
 We didn’t hear it.
 Back in May, Natalia Dmitriyevna, widow of Alexandr Solzhenitsyn, told LE “there are analogies” between the Russian Revolution and the Arab Spring.

-The forces of anarchy driving the Arab Spring betray their disorder by their indifference to the peoples of Iraq, Afghanistan, Libya, Egypt, Syria as well as the Palestinian cause.
+The forces of anarchy (Neocons, Feminists & Saudis) driving the Arab Spring, betray their disorder by their indifference to the peoples of Iraq, Afghanistan, Libya, Egypt, Syria as well as the Palestinian cause.
 As with Lenin’s formula, the peasants are the losers amid the destruction — where one elite replaces another and declares victory.

 “But massacre by Bolshevik troops was not the worst of the evils which confronted the long suffering peasants…the peasants abandoned their farms and sought safety in the towns, which could neither feed them adequately nor give them shelter.
 They came like hordes of locusts which ate up everything in their path.
 They died in their millions.
 No accurate figures were ever made available; nor could they be made available, though Sverdlov computed that some 27,000,000 were affected.”
 The Life and Death of Lenin, Robert Payne (Simon and Schuster, 1964)

-With the ‘civilized’ world disregarding the lessons of the past and devolving into tyranny and anarchy, journalists face multiple challenges (and threats) especially when their objective is to ‘bear witness to the truth.’
+With the ‘civilized’ world disregarding the lessons of the past, and devolving into new forms of tyranny and anarchy, journalists face multiple challenges (and threats) especially from within, when their objective is to bear witness to the truth.